mickfuzz/dyne_docs/src/terminal/docs/18-command-substitution.md

 So what is the effect of our command?
 It displays all the log messages from *apache_error_log* that were logged during the current month.
-(Of course, if there are multiple years in a single log file, you could get messages from March of previous years\--but this example is meant to be simple.)
+(Of course, if there are multiple years in a single log file, you could get messages from March of previous years--but this example is meant to be simple.)
 By embedding the `date` command in the `grep` command, we have created a command we can store and execute any time without having to specify the right month.
 For instance, we could store this in the